MarioAngelov2/F1/readme.md

 ## Details

-This project was built using `JavaScript` and `React`, and it retrieves Formula 1 racing data from the `Ergast Developer API`.
+This project was built using `Vite` build tool and `React`, and it retrieves Formula 1 racing data from the `Ergast Developer API`.

 Ergast provides a free-to-use, RESTful API for retrieving a wide variety of motorsport data, including Formula 1 racing results, driver and constructor standings, and more.
 In this project, I utilized the Ergast API to retrieve real-time data for driver standings, constructor standings, and the race schedule.

-In addition, this project was built using the `Vite` build tool.
-Vite is a fast and efficient build tool for modern web development that provides lightning-fast development server startup time, instant hot module replacement, and optimized production builds.

 This project also utilizes several third-party libraries to enhance its functionality and user experience.
 These libraries include:

 - Framer Motion
 - Material-UI
 - React Router DOM
-- React Spinners
-- React Query
+- TanStack Query

+## Usage

+You will be working in the `src` folder.
+This will be designated as the `root` folder, where `package.json` should be placed.

+You need to install all the packages in the root folder: `npm i`

+In order to run the project: `npm run dev`

 ## Credits